taylorhayduk/developertownwars/README.md

 - **Data Fetching**:
   - **Swapi Namespace**: A set of functions (`fetchStarships`, `fetchManufacturers`) for interacting with the Star Wars API (Swapi), designed for scalability despite currently having only two main functions.

+## Extras

+I implemented a Starship page to show all starship details.
+This utilizes the lastest NextJS syntax for server-side rendering.

 ## Improvements

 While the application serves its purpose, there are areas for improvement, such as incorporating `getStaticProps` for better data fetching efficiency.